Volatile China commodities imports rebound in July

 But some questioned the strength of underlying demand, noting the rebound came after a weak set of data in June and amid a need to replace stocks used in the first half.

-Soybean deliveries also hit a second straight monthly high at 7.2 million tonnes, though this was expected as delayed Brazilian shipments arrived and importers replenished stocks.
+Soybean deliveries also hit a second straight monthly high at 7.2 million tons, though this was expected as delayed Brazilian shipments arrived and importers replenished stocks.

-July arrivals of copper rose 8.1 percent on the month to hit a 14-month high of 410,680 tonnes, mostly as a result of demand to use the metal as collateral for financing.
+July arrivals of copper rose 8.1 percent on the month to hit a 14-month high of 410,680 tons, mostly as a result of demand to use the metal as collateral for financing.

 Analysts had anticipated a jump in soybean imports in the summer months after a series of delays earlier in the year brought about by port congestion in Brazil, the world’s second largest supplier to the global market.